nvllsvm/NeoPixel_REST_WiFi/README.md

 ## API

+The API will send and receive a JSON-encoded body.

 ### `/`
 The current state of operation.

 Make a `PUT` request to modify the state.

 The only key present in each request is listed below.
 Other keys are dependent on which mode is set.

 Key |  Type | Description
 --- | --- | ---
 mode | string | The active mode